george-studenko/Popular-Movies-Android-App/Readme.md

 Once you get your key you can place it on your `gradle.properties` file like this: apiKey="YOUR_API_KEY_HERE"

-Alternatively you could place the key on `MainActivity.java` by replacing:
+Alternatively you could place the key on `Utils/NetworkUtils.java` by replacing:

 `private final String apiKey = BuildConfig.API_KEY;`